villaindotlove/mtgrandom/README.md

      ```
      pip install -r requirements.txt
      ```
+    - Download the [AtomicCards.json](https://mtgjson.com/downloads/all-files/) file from MTGJSON and place it in the root directory of the project.
+    - Get an API key from Open AI and `export OPENAI_API_KEY=your_key_here`.

 2. **Command Line Arguments**:
    The script accepts a range of command line arguments to customize the card generation process: